Sirilpy Python Module API 0.7.41 Reference

 Muestra:

-SirilConnectionError -- if the connection cannot be closed because the pipe / socket cannot be found.
+SirilConnectionError -- if the connection cannot be closed.

 error_messagebox(my_string, modal=False)